truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 $log.log( valMod.findAndRemoveValueInArray(myArr, "mango") );
 ```
 ###_**=== wwConsts ===**_ ![Property][prop]
 The `wwConsts` service contains a range of useful constants for quicker and more structured and readable coding.
-To access any of the specific wwConsts objects just call wwConsts (remember to also add it to the top of the controller) envoking the wwConsts object one is after and then the wwConsts item available in that enum list.
+To access any of the specific wwConsts objects just call wwConsts (remember to also add it to the top of the controller) evoking the wwConsts object one is after and then the wwConsts item available in that enum list.

 ####**wwConsts.CONSTANT_NAME**